Chapter 15 : Hangovers and Hypotheticals

-He dithered off into the kitchen and I dressed in the cleanest things I could find, shoving my feet into the same well-worn grubby excuses for trainers I wore every day.
-Then I bounded out of the bedroom, cuffed Scorpius around the head as a sort of goodbye, seized my anorak, and then sprinted out of the flat and down the stairs.
+He dithered off to clean and I dressed in the cleanest things I could find, shoving my feet into the same well-worn grubby excuses for trainers I wore every day.
+Then I bounded out of the bedroom, downed the glass of Auntie Angela’s Scorpius had set out for me in one, and then cuffed said Scorpius around the head as a sort of goodbye.
+Seizing my anorak, I darted out the door.

 The two of them seemed to perk up at the sight of me.
 Gwen tried to wriggle out of the large rucksack she was sporting, whereas Tarquin threw all caution to the wind and bounded up with his industrial-sized rucksack still strapped on.
 I only had a moment to catch my breath before he crashed into me and, seconds later, Gwen came running up and threw her arms around the both of us.